 It is realistic to say that anybody wanting to find employment and use their highly qualified skills, will need to be able to communicate in English on a very high level.

-If you have to be registered with the professional board in charge for your profession, the required level of English might be even higher.
-This applies for teachers, nurses, doctors etc.
+If you have to be registered with the professional board in charge of your profession, the required level of English might be even higher.
+This applies to teachers, nurses, doctors etc.

-The required English levels depend on the kind of visa you are applying for
+The required English levels depend on the type of visa you are applying for:

 The Skilled Migrant Category - Residence